RSDKModding/RSDKv4-Decompilation/README.md

 ![](header.png?raw=true)
 # **SUPPORT THE OFFICIAL RELEASE OF SONIC 1 & 2**
 + Without assets from the official releases, this decompilation will not run.
-+ For tutorials on how to find your legally obtained Data.rsdk file, see [this tutorial for Android](https://gamebanana.com/tuts/14492) or [this tutorial for iOS](https://gamebanana.com/tuts/14491).
++ For tutorials on how to find the game assets from your legally obtained copy of the game(s), see [this tutorial for Android](https://gamebanana.com/tuts/14492) or [this tutorial for iOS](https://gamebanana.com/tuts/14491).

 + You can get the official releases of Sonic 1 & Sonic 2 from:
   * [Sonic 1 (iOS, Via the App Store)](https://apps.apple.com/au/app/sonic-the-hedgehog-classic/id316050001)